Refinance Student Loan rates starting at 2.49% APR

 Historically, LIBOR rates have remained fairly low since plummeting during the Great Recession in 2008.
-However, since the Fed raised its rates for the first time in Dec.
-2015, the LIBOR has risen.
+While they rose throughout 2018, rates started falling again in 2019.

 Another benefit of a variable rate student loan is that with a lower initial rate, you also have lower monthly payments.

 There are plenty of recent college graduates who have entry-level pay now.
-However, they may expect big increases in pay in year to come.
+However, they may expect big increases in pay in the years to come.

 On average, workers see big wage growth in their 20s.
-Most 30-year-olds are earning 60 percent more than their entry-level pay, according to a PayScale survey.
+Most 30-year-olds are earning 60% more than their entry-level pay, according to a PayScale survey.

 If this sounds like you, a variable rate student loan can help you get lower monthly payments now.
-Which is great if you need them ASAP.
+This is great if you need low monthly bills ASAP.

-Just make sure you’re working hard and earning pay increases.
+Just make sure you’re staying on track to earn pay increases.
 This will help offset the risk of monthly student loan payments becoming unaffordable if your variable rate increases.